FeatureBaseDB/featurebase-docs/_includes/serverless/serverless-create-defaults.md

-* When you create a serverless database, 1 worker is assigned to that database by default
+* One worker is assigned to a new serverless database by default.